 The Minimum Service Interval field contains the following:

-If the Direction subfield is set to 0 (Uplink), the Minimum Service Interval field contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for UL frame exchanges and the value 0 is reserved
+If the Direction subfield is set to 0 (Uplink), the Minimum Service Interval field contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for UL frame exchanges and the value 0 is reserved unless the transmitting STA is a UHR STA that supports Uplink LLI and has set the LLI Requested subfield in the Control Info field to 1.

 If the Direction subfield is set to 1 (Downlink), the Minimum Service Interval field contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two consecutive SPs that are allocated for DL frame exchange sequences and the value 0 indicates that this parameter is unspecified.

-If the Direction subfield is set to 2 (Direct link) the Minimum Service Interval field contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for direct link frame exchanges and the value 0 is reserved.
+If the Direction subfield is set to 2 (Direct link) the Minimum Service Interval field contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for direct link frame exchanges and the value 0 is reserved unless the transmitting STA is a UHR STA that supports peer to peer LLI and has set the LLI Requested subfield in the Control Info field to 1.

 The Maximum Service Interval field contains the following:

-If the Direction subfield is set to 0 (Uplink), the Maximum Service Interval field contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for UL frame exchanges and the value 0 is reservedIf the Direction subfield is set to 1 (Downlink), the Maximum Service Interval field contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two consecutive SPs that are allocated for DL frame exchange sequences and the value 0 indicates that this parameter is unspecified.
+If the Direction subfield is set to 0 (Uplink), the Maximum Service Interval field contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for UL frame exchanges and the value 0 is reserved unless the transmitting STA is a UHR STA that supports uplink LLI and has set the LLI Requested subfield in the Control Info field to 1.

+If the Direction subfield is set to 1 (Downlink), the Maximum Service Interval field contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two consecutive SPs that are allocated for DL frame exchange sequences and the value 0 indicates that this parameter is unspecified.

-If the Direction subfield is set to 2 (Direct link) the Maximum Service Interval field contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for direct link frame exchanges and the value 0 is reserved.
+If the Direction subfield is set to 2 (Direct link) the Maximum Service Interval field contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two consecutive SPs that are allocated to the STA for direct link frame exchanges and the value 0 is reserved unless the transmitting STA is a UHR STA that supports peer-to-peer LLI and has set the LLI Requested subfield in the Control Info field to 1.

 The value of this field is greater than or equal to the value of the Minimum Service Interval field.